Unramified covers and branes on the Hitchin system: Mirror symmetry and branes

+In two preceding sections we constructed the Narasimhan--Ramanan $\BBB$-branes $\BBBB^p_{\Ff}$ and $\BBBB^p_\Ll$ (cf.\ Definitions~\ref{def:nonbasicNR-BBBbrane} and \ref{def:basicNR-BBBbrane}) and the complex Lagrangian subvarieties $\Hec^{p,\Jj}_\ni$ (cf.\ Definition~\ref{def:Heckesubvar}).
+Recall that the Definitions~\ref{def:nonbasicNR-BBBbrane} and \ref{def:basicNR-BBBbrane} required Assumption \ref{ass gamma of maximal order}, thus $r = 1$.
+Note as well that, by construction, both branes $\BBBB^p_\Ll$ and $\BBBB^p_{\Ff}$ determine coherent sheaves on $\M_X(n,d)$ (with respect to the complex structure $I_1$), and their support fiber (via the Hitchin map) over the locus $B^p$.
+On the other hand $\Hec^{p,\Jj}_\ni$ is only constructed over the open dense subspace $B^p_\ni \subset B^p$ parametrizing integral and nodal spectral curves there.

+Mirror symmetry predicts that a $\BBB$-brane ought to be dual to a $\BAA$-brane.
+It is expected that such duality is realized via a Fourier--Mukai transform relative to a Lagrangian fibration associated to the complex structure $I_1$.
+In this section we prove that (the restriction to $B^p_\ni$ of) the coherent sheaf on $\M_X(n,d)$ given by the Narasimhan--Ramanan $\BBB$-brane $\BBBB^p_\Ll$ is Fourier--Mukai transformed into a sheaf supported over $\Hec^{p,\Jj}_\ni$, for an explicit choice of $\Jj$ depending on $\Ll$.
+We obtain an explicit relation on this transformed sheaf which is enough to find its support, but we do not have a full description of it.
+The only missing piece to produce the complete (fiberwise) mirror symmetry is a global description of the corresponding flat bundle over $\Hec^{p,\Jj}_\ni$; we have partial information on it, but not a global one.
+Starting with $\BBBB^p_{\Ff}$ instead, we obtain a similar duality statement.

-In this section we address only the case of trivial degree $d = 0$.
-We do so because, in this case there exist global Lagrangian sections of the Hitchin fibration $h_{X,n} : \M_X(n,0) \to B_{X,n}$, the so-called Hitchin sections.
-This allow us to perform the relative Fourier--Mukai transform without using a gerbe (or using a trivial one).
-For $d$ non-multiple of $n$, there is non such global Lagrangian section, hence a gerbe is required to perform the relative Fourier-Mukai (cf. \cite{HT}).
-Another option for such $d$ is to consider instead the moduli spaces of parabolic Higgs bundles, since, for an appropriate choice of weights, there is a Hitchin section, hence the duality can be performed without the gerbe (cf. \cite{gothen-oliveira:2017}).
+We address only the case of degree $d=0$ (thus the case of $d$ multiple of $n$ also follows), because in this case we have the Hitchin sections \cite{hitchin_lie} as global Lagrangian sections of the Hitchin fibration $h_{X,n} : \M_X(n,0) \to B_{X,n}$.
+This allow us to perform the fiberwise Fourier--Mukai transform without using a gerbe (or using a trivial one).
+For $d$ non-multiple of $n$, then $h_{X,n}$ has no such global Lagrangian section, hence a gerbe is required to properly perform the relative Fourier--Mukai (cf.~\cite{HT}).
+On the other hand, we expect that all the analysis in the preceding sections generalizes to the setting of parabolic Higgs bundles, and there, under mild assumptions, the Fourier--Mukai duality can be performed for any degree $d$ without the need for a gerbe.
+This is because, for an appropriate choice of parabolic weights, the Hitchin fibration always admits a Hitchin section (cf.~\cite{gothen-oliveira:2017}).